-- 12.2 minutes average time spent on www.camelpower.ae (245% higher than Nissan average)
+-12.2 minutes average time spent on www.camelpower.ae (245% higher than Nissan average benchmark)

-- 14% of visitors clicked through to SUV webpage (www.nissan.me)
+-14% of visitors clicked through to SUV model pages on www.nissan.me

-- Social post engagement rate of 3.87 (more than 2x that of Nissan new-model-launch posts)
+-Social post engagement rate of 3.87 (2x that of Nissan new-model-launch posts)

--Patrol Safari YoY sales increased by 60% in March & 99% in April
+-Patrol Safari year-on-year sales increased 60% in March / 99% in April

 If we talk about road cars, any debate around performance is easily resolved with stats about horsepower, torque or acceleration times.
 Publications and websites are dedicated to this type of content.
 No measure existed to accurately measure performance in the desert sand.
 500HP might give you supercar acceleration, but it’s not worth much on soft, shifting sand.
 To end the debate and officially claim leadership, we proved that Nissan SUVs are the best desert off-roaders in the region by creating a new unit of desert performance measurement: Camelpower.